Rashedul/stat545_guest_lecture/cm010-exercise-solution.md

 Types of mutating join
 ----------------------

-### Let's join data.frames using four mutating functions:
+### Let's join tibbles using four mutating functions:

--   create two data.frames named `a` and `b`, similar to Data Wrangling Cheatsheet
+-   create two tibbles named `a` and `b`, similar to Data Wrangling Cheatsheet
 -   use `left_join`, `right_join`, `inner_join` and `full_join` functions
 -   example for `left_join`: Join matching rows from b to a
 -   example for `right_join`: Join matching rows from a to b